CartWebApp/bio-shield-website-ready-player-two/README.md

 ### Scripts

 If you have a `+client.js` file in the same folder as a route, it will be inlined with your `index.html` without the need to `<script src` it.
-Additionally, the root `+client.js` will be inlined into every route.
+Additionally, a `+base.js` file at the root route will be inlined with every route.

 ## Types